e0941664/NodeJS_Mongo_API/README.md

 Once you run 'npm run dev', our project will start running on 'http://localhost:5000/'.
 To check the CRUD operations on user data, open postman and  send a new request.

-The default path that will be using is 'http://localhost:5000/api/v1/users' and depending on the request method, the respective CRUD operations will occur.
+The default path that we will be using is 'http://localhost:5000/api/v1/users' and depending on the request method, the respective CRUD operations will occur.
 Note that the our project should be ruuning for this to work.

 #### GET All users
     In Postman, select the GET method,